 Just to give you an idea of how pretty it is, Conques inspired the opening scene of Disney’s Beauty and the Beast!

-Being here will make you feel as though you stepped into a real-life fairytale town by simply walking its streets and alleys.
+Being here will make you feel as though you stepped into a real-life fairytale town by simply walking its narrow streets and alleys.

 2. Promenade Plantee (Paris)

 You don’t need to venture outside of Paris to get off-the-beaten-path.
-Even if you’re short on time, you should still be able to fit in a few hidden gems in France if you’re visiting the capital.
+Even if you’re short on time, you should still be able to fit in a few hidden gems offer in France if you’re visiting the capital.

 The City of Lights has its very own hidden gems for you to discover if you’re in town and wish to escape the tourist crowds for a few hours.